 What is PunditTracker?

-PunditTracker’s mission is to bring accountability to the prediction industry.
+PunditTracker’s mission to introduce accountability to the prediction industry.

-- if wrong, don’t worry…. no one will remember
+- if wrong – keep quiet; don’t worry, no one will remember

-By cataloging and scoring the predictions of pundits, we hope to bring some balance to the equation.
-Pundits who demonstrate a track record of making of accurate, out-of-consensus calls will appropriately receive their due.
-Meanwhile, those who are bombastic solely to garner media attention will be exposed.
-We are initially tracking three types of pundits: Financial, Political, and Sports.
+PunditTracker seeks to change the game by playing the role of public scorekeeper.
+We will catalog and score the predictions of various types of pundits, starting with the following: Financial, Political, Sports, and Entertainment.
+Pundits who demonstrate a track record of making of accurate, out-of-consensus predictions will appropriately receive their due.
+Meanwhile, those who are bombastic solely to garner media attention will be exposed, no longer able to free ride off of inflated reputations.

 How does your scoring system work?

-The traditional method to score pundits employs what’s called a "hit rate" or "batting average" approach: take the number of correct calls and divide it by the number of total calls.
-Make ten calls and get seven right, and the hit rate is 70%.
+The traditional method to score pundits employs what’s called a "hit rate" or "batting average" approach: take the number of correct predictions and divide it by the number of total predictions.
+Make ten predictions and get seven right, and the hit rate is 70%.
 The problem is that this figure is useless without context.
 The daily prediction "the sun will rise tomorrow" would (hopefully) yield a perfect hit rate, after all.

 Are your grades predictive?